tntmeijs/webby/README.md

 # Webby
 Webby is a simple Rust web server that supports HTTP 1.1.
-The main goal of this project is to provide a very simple web server.

 ## Motivation
 The Rust ecosystem comes with a lot of third-party web server crates.